Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical details and additional results

 \subsection{Comparison with administrative moments}

-Table \ref{AppTable::Empirical_Moments_Earnings} reports the empirical second, third, and fourth moments of the cross-sectional distribution of unexplained growth in male earnings (panel A) and household earnings (panel B), as opposed to the moments of household disposable income in table \ref{Table::Empirical_Moments_Income_Consumption} in the main text.
-Column 1 presents moments from our baseline sample in the PSID, while column 2 presents the corresponding statistics, wherever available, from the U.S. Social Security Administration data reported in \cite{Guvenen_Karahan_Ozkan_Song2021}.
+Table \ref{AppTable::Empirical_Moments_Earnings} reports the empirical second, third, and fourth moments of the cross-sectional distribution of unexplained growth in male earnings (panel A) and household earnings (panel B), as opposed to the moments of household disposable income in table \ref{Table::Empirical_Moments_Income_Consumption}.
+Column 1 presents moments in the PSID sample, while column 2 presents the corresponding statistics, wherever available, from the U.S. Social Security Administration data of \citet{Guvenen_Karahan_Ozkan_Song2021}.